Have you heard of mandelic acid?

 Both The Ordinary Mandelic Acid 10% + HA and Stratia Soft Touch AHA have anti-inflammatory ingredients that soothe redness and irritation.
 The Ordinary uses Tasmanian pepperberry while Stratia opted for plain old chamomile.

+The choice of preservatives is also different.
 The Ordinary opted for Caprylyl Glycol, a preservative that’s way gentler for sensitive skin.
 Its antimicrobial activity isn’t as strong, but it’ll still help to keep your exfoliant safer for longer.

 Lesson learned: when the main actives are the same, it’s those little ingredients no one pays much attention to that can make the difference.